luispuerto/luispuerto-net/_posts/2017-12-08-disconnecting-the-dgpu-in-a-late-2011-macbook-pro-another-way.md

   - Technology
 tags:
   - dGPU
-  - graphic card
+  - graphic-card
-  - high sierra
+  - high-sierra
-  - how to
+  - how-to
   - macOS
 ---
 As I've told in the [previous post](/blog/2017/12/05/my-macbook-pro-late-2011s-discrete-graphics-card-said-ciao-again/), the discrete graphic car of my MacBook Pro late 2011 is faulty and can be trusted any more.
 So I decided to disconnect it.